 - 1.1 The Ministry of Rural Development, Government of India launched a new programme known as National Rural Livelihoods Mission (NRLM) by restructuring and replacing the Swarnjayanti Gram Swarozgar Yojana (SGSY) scheme with effect from April 01, 2013.
-Detailed 'Guidelines' were circulated to all Scheduled Commercial Banks including Regional Rural Banks vide RBI circular RPCD.GSSD.CO.No.81/09.01.03/2012-13 dated June 27, 2013. - 1.2 NRLM is the flagship program of Govt. of India for promoting poverty reduction through building strong institutions of the poor, particularly women, and enabling these institutions to access a range of financial services and livelihoods services.
-NRLM is designed to be a highly intensive program and focuses on intensive application of human and material resources in order to mobilize the poor into functionally effective community owned institutions, promote their financial inclusion and strengthen their livelihoods.
-NRLM complements these institutional platforms of the poor with services that include financial and capital services, production and productivity enhancement services, technology, knowledge, skills and inputs, market linkage, etc. The community institutions also offer a platform for convergence and partnerships with various stakeholders by building environment for the poor to access their rights and entitlements and public service. - 1.3 A women's self-help group, coming together on the basis of mutual affinity is the primary building block of the NRLM community institutional design.
-NRLM focuses on building, nurturing and strengthening the institutions of the poor women, including the SHGs and their Federations at village and higher levels.
-In addition, NRLM will promote livelihoods institutions of rural poor.
-The mission will provide a continuous hand-holding support to the institutions of poor for a period of 5 7 years till they come out of abject poverty.
-The community institutional architecture put in place under NRLM will provide support for a much longer duration and of a greater intensity.
+Detailed 'Guidelines' were circulated to all Scheduled Commercial Banks including Regional Rural Banks vide RBI circular RPCD.GSSD.CO.No.81/09.01.03/2012-13 dated June 27, 2013.
+NRLM was renamed as Deendayal Antyodaya Yojana National Livelihoods Mission (DAY-NRLM) with effect from March 29, 2016. - 1.2 DAY-NRLM is the flagship program of Govt. of India for promoting poverty reduction through building strong institutions of the poor, particularly women, and enabling these institutions to access a range of financial services and livelihood services.
+DAY-NRLM is designed to be a highly intensive program and focuses on intensive application of human and material resources in order to mobilize the poor into functionally effective community owned institutions, promote their financial inclusion and strengthen their livelihoods.
+DAY-NRLM complements these institutional platforms of the poor with services that include financial and capital services, production and productivity enhancement services, technology, knowledge, skills and inputs, market linkage, etc. The community institutions also offer a platform for convergence and partnerships with various stakeholders by building environment for the poor to access their rights and entitlements and public service. - 1.3 A women's Self-Help Group (SHG), coming together on the basis of mutual affinity is the primary building block of the DAY-NRLM community institutional design.
+DAY-NRLM focuses on building, nurturing and strengthening the institutions of the poor women, including the SHGs and their Federations at village and higher levels.
+In addition, DAY-NRLM promotes livelihood institutions of rural poor.
+The mission provides a continuous hand-holding support to the institutions of poor for a period of 5 7 years till they come out of abject poverty.
+The community institutional architecture put in place under DAY-NRLM will provide support for a much longer duration and of a greater intensity.